Student Harassment and Sexual Misconduct

 This webpage is the 'single comprehensive source of information' required by the Office for Students (OfS registration condition E6).

-Harassment and sexual misconduct are defined in the University’s Student Harassment and Sexual Misconduct Policy as follows:
+Sexual misconduct is defined in the University’s Student Harassment and Sexual Misconduct Policy as follows:

-“Sexual Misconduct” relates to all unwanted conduct of a sexual nature.
+“Sexual Misconduct” relates to any unwanted or attempted unwanted conduct of a sexual nature.
 This includes, but is not limited to:

 Reporting harassment and sexual misconduct